privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

      parsed as a [URL], returning failure if there is an error.
 1. If `response["adMetadata"]` exists and is a string set `processed response["ad metadata"]` to `response["adMetadata"]`.
-1. If `response["buyerReportingId"]` exists and is a string set `processed response["buyer reporting id"]` to `response["buyerReportingId"]`.
+1. If `response["buyerReportingId"]` exists and is a string, set `processed response["buyer reporting id"]` to `response["buyerReportingId"]`.
-1. If `response["buyerAndSellerReportingId"]` exists and is a string set `processed response["buyer and seller reporting id"]` to `response["buyerAndSellerReportingId"]`.
+1. If `response["buyerAndSellerReportingId"]` exists and is a string, set `processed response["buyer and seller reporting id"]` to `response["buyerAndSellerReportingId"]`.
+1. If `response["selectedBuyerAndSellerReportingId"]` exists and is a string, set `processed response["selected buyer and seller reporting id"]` to `response["selectedBuyerAndSellerReportingId"]`.

 1. Return `processed response`.

 #### Parsing reporting URLs {#response-parsing-reporting}